pkra/peterkrautzberger.org/_posts/2011/2011-01-31-punkmath-annotatr-and-gender-discussions.md

 So a while ago there was [an interesting mathoverflow question on discussing mathematical papers online](http://mathoverflow.net/questions/51056/are-there-any-good-websites-for-hosting-discussions-of-mathematical-papers) that was (of course) closed immediately but Ben Webster managed to revive it and it actually got some fascinating answers.

 Besides the trouble that mathoverflow still has when it comes to long term development of questions, there were not only the favoured power user answers describing a potential system — there were [actual pointers to such projects](http://www.quora.com/What-are-some-websites-where-one-can-post-commentary-and-reviews-of-academic-papers)!
-What caught my eye immediately was, as you’ll understand, [annotatr](http://annotatr.appspot.com/).
+What caught my eye immediately was, as you’ll understand, [annotatr [Wayback Machine]](https://web.archive.org/web/20110301214716/http://annotatr.appspot.com/).

 Annotatr is a sleeping beauty of a project.
 Hosted on the Google App Engine with [open sourced code on github](https://github.com/mreid/annotatr) it makes you heart delight.
 Also, the simplicity of the idea is wonderful — combine citeulike with disqus, done.